kyvex-epic/.github/profile/README.md

-# 69 Studios
+# Kyvex Limited™

-A British software and hardware development company
+A UK-based hardware and software development company with a strong commitment to the privacy of our users and safety of our applications.

+Kyvex ❤ Open Source